 To effectively manage your Cloud network, whether it’s a single or multi-cloud environment, you need to establish visibility and control.
 Organisations should be assessing their resources and business needs to ensure that they securely deploy the right Cloud solutions so that their Cloud environment doesn’t outstrip their IT-teams capacity.

 Adarma’s Cloud security specialists can help you implement the appropriate controls, establish effective threat management, and strategically plan your workload deployment.
-Our Managed Detection & Response for Cloud service ensures you are monitoring your entire Cloud environment and can quickly detect, respond to and remediate risks to ensure that your Cloud deployments are not introducing additional business risk.
+Our Managed Detection and Response for Cloud service ensures you are monitoring your entire Cloud environment and can quickly detect, respond to and remediate risks to ensure that your Cloud deployments are not introducing additional business risk.

 For more advice and tips on how to manage your exposure in a Cloud-smart world, please see our 4-part Cloud Security series.